Skip to main content

 Contextual Escalation

 Every article has a "Was this helpful?" prompt at the bottom.
-If someone clicks "No," we immediately surface a "Talk to our team" button that opens the chat widget pre-filled with the article they were reading.
+Click "No" and we immediately surface a "Talk to our team" button that opens the chat widget pre-filled with the article they were reading.

 The agent sees: "I was reading 'Setting Up Webhooks' and need help."